-Our visits inspire children to unleash newfound excitement whilst exercising at school, enabling them to quit the computer games more often, with nutritional guidance prompting a healthier and more active lifestyle.
+Our visits inspire children to unleash new-found excitement while exercising at school, enabling them to quit the computer games more often, with nutritional guidance prompting a healthier and more active lifestyle.

 To educate, enable, and empower youth at every school in the UK, delivering important messages – that befit the national agenda on child welfare – to inspire children as the champions of tomorrow.